 Chromatic approach | Targeting

-Targeting is to approach the chord tones by scale tones or chromatically.
+Targeting is to approach the chord tones diatonically or chromatically.
 Here are three ways to target a note using chromaticisms.
 This technique may be used over any type of chord, arpeggio and scale (minor, major, diminished, augmented).
 In the following example, we will take a C major triad that is made up of a root, major third and perfect fifth (C-E and G).